 Over 50 Years of our family giving you more of what you go to sailing school for!SM

 Next available session: YOU tell US!
 Let us know when your kid/s can go.
-Our formal summer program begins on June 24, and is offered weekly through August, but we can do custom lessons before that.
+Our formal summer program begins in June, and is offered weekly through August, but we can do custom lessons before that.
+Older teens, or anyone with a fair amount of experience, could be candidates for our full Start Sailing SM course instead (Basic Keelboat/ASA 101).
 Talk to us.

 Face it – we’re all kids of all ages here.
 But, some programs should be specific to the younger set.
 We have that.